Estimated reading time: 5 minutes

 For crested geckos, you should use a vertical tank and not a horizontal one.
 Crested geckos love to jump and climb and need enough space to do so.
 The most common size for a small tank for a crested gecko is 12x12x18 inches (roughly 11-gallon).
 The most common size for a large tank for a crested gecko is 18x18x24 inches (roughly 33 gallons).

 As far as I know, there are no ready-to-go 20-gallon tanks that don’t need to be converted into a vertical crested gecko tank.
 Most tanks are at least 30-gallon or 10-gallon and less.
-If you do know a 20-gallon tank that doesn’t require a conversion please feel free to contact me.
+However, if you know a 20-gallon tank that doesn’t require conversion, please feel free to contact me.

 If you don’t have an old 20-gallon tank you can buy a 20-gallon long to convert it into a crested gecko tank.
 My recommendation would be the Aqueon Aquarium 20-gallon long.
 You can also find decent (used) tanks online for a budget.